eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

 """""""""""""""""

 The |DiscoveryProtocol_t| enum data member (|discoveryProtocol|) specifies the participant's discovery kind.
-As was explained before, to setup the Discovery Service it may be:
+As was explained before, to setup the Discovery Server it may be:

 .. csv-table::
     :header: "enum value", "Description"